thdk/firestorable/README.md

 ```

 This RegistrationsList component will now rerender whenever changes occur in the 'registrations' collection of your firestore database.

-I've also created a separate github repo to bundle  [example applications](https://github.com/thdk/firestorable-examples) that demonstrate how to use firestorable with react.

 ## Contributing